civo/kubernetes-marketplace/CONFORMANCE_TESTING_GUIDE.md

   exit 1
 fi
 ```

-This example demonstrates how to validate the redis application by waiting for the pod to be ready, installing required tools, accessing the application, and testing its functionality.
+This example demonstrates how to validate the Redis application by waiting for the pod to be ready, installing required tools, accessing the application, and testing its functionality.

+## Validation by Civo Maintainers

+Pull Requests (PRs) for new or updated applications must include a conformance test implemented in `conformance.sh`.
+Civo maintainers will review the PR to ensure that the conformance test is included and that it verifies the application's functionality.